Jessseee/Jessseee/src/routes/projects/into-the-forest.md

 ---

 ## Introduction
-One of the project in the Creative Technology course consists of making a 3D game in Unity in teams of two people.
+One of the projects in the Creative Technology course consists of making a 3D game in Unity in teams of two people.
 We started of our development with a couple of brainstorming sessions in which we quickly decided we wanted to make a more story based game.
 Our idea for a game was more an experience rather than a puzzle, strategy or fighting games.
 We wanted to deliver an immersive experience to the player.
 We tried to achieve this by having environmental storytelling and an interesting art style.

 ![An in game camera panning towards the title card of into the forest hovering in front of some trees.](/images/projects/into-the-forest/intro.gif)